stellar/stellar-etl-airflow/README.md

 > _*Note:*_ Cloud Composer 1 is in the post-maintenance mode.
 Google does not release any further updates to Cloud Composer 1, including new versions of Airflow, bugfixes, and security updates.
 [Composer 1](https://cloud.google.com/composer/docs/concepts/overview)

 > _*For Cloud Composer 2:*_ Be wary of the default "autopilot" mode for environment resource management.
 The ephemeral storage provided by autopilot-ed containers is [capped at 10GB](https://cloud.google.com/kubernetes-engine/docs/concepts/autopilot-resource-requests#min-max-requests), which may not be enough for hefty tasks (such as `state_table_dag`'s `export_task`) run with `captive-core`.
+One workaround to provide captive-core with the storage it needs is to [mount a volume to the KubernetesPod](https://darsh7.medium.com/cloud-composer-gce-persistent-disk-volume-for-kubernetespodoperator-cbca3ea57e39) and have captive-core run from that mounted volume rather than the ephemeral storage supplied by default.

 > _*Note*_: If no service account is provided, GCP will use the default GKE service account.
 For quick setup this is an easy option.
 > Remember to adjust the disk size, machine type, and node count to fit your needs.
 The python version must be 3, and the image must be `composer-2.7.1-airflow-2.6.3` or later.
 GCP deprecates support for older versions of composer and airflow.
 It is recommended that you select a stable, latest version to avoid an environment upgrade.
 See [the command reference page](https://cloud.google.com/sdk/gcloud/reference/composer/environments/create) for a detailed list of parameters.